AutobahnSwift/Autobahn/README.md

     </a>
 </p>

 Autobahn is a set of tools (written in Swift) heavily inspired by [fastlane](https://github.com/fastlane/fastlane) to automate many day to day tasks associated with development of apps in the Apple ecosystem.
-Currently most progess has been made on a sub package called [Shuttle](/Shuttle.md) that is basically a port of fastlane's [spaceship](https://github.com/fastlane/fastlane/tree/master/spaceship) which is an HTTP client for interacting with the Apple Developer portal and iTunesConnect.
+Currently most progess has been made on a sub package called [Shuttle](https://github.com/kdawgwilk/Shuttle) that is basically a port of fastlane's [spaceship](https://github.com/fastlane/fastlane/tree/master/spaceship) which is an HTTP client for interacting with the Apple Developer portal and iTunesConnect.

 >NOTE: This is still a work in progress and there is still much to do, here is a rough list of things I would like to see in the near future

 ### ToDO List:

-- [ ] Support all API endpoints [listed below](#api-endpoints)
 - [ ] >90% Code Coverage
-- [ ] CLI tool
+- [x] CLI tool
 - [ ] Autobahn.swift config file see [danger-swift](https://github.com/danger/danger-swift)
-- [ ] DSL for defining `highways`
+- [x] DSL for defining `highways`
 - [ ] Plugin architecture
 - [ ] Git support